-When TESCO has attempted to branch out into community programmes it has proved deeply demeaning to the enduring efforts well-meaning volunteers.
+When TESCO has attempted to branch out into community programmes it has proved deeply demeaning to the enduring efforts of well-meaning volunteers.
 "Community sponsorship" is a much needed luxury for cashstarved charities and enterprises.
 However, it is always accompanied by the mandatory corporate stamp and logo.
-The most well-intentioned projects are automatically converted into yet another opportunity for a PR exercise for the superstore giant
+The most well-intentioned of projects are automatically opportunity for another PR exercise for the superstore giant.